uabrc/CINL-Docs/source/bids/heudiconv.rst

     :alt: Alternative Text

-Copy these files to the base directory.
+Copy these files to the dataset directory.

 Step 2: Modify The Heuristic